api7/lua-resty-etcd/cluster_health_check.md

 configurations that are not overridden will use the default configuration.

-- `shm_name` : the declarative `lua_shared_dict` is used to store the health status of endpoints.
+- `shm_name`: the declarative `lua_shared_dict` is used to store the health status of endpoints.
-- `failure_window` : the duration of endpoint occurs n consecutive failures(in seconds).
+- `fail_timeout`: set the time during which a number of failed attempts must happen for the endpoint to be marked unavailable(in seconds).
-- `failure_times` : the times of failures that occurred before the endpoint was marked as unhealthy.
+- `max_fails`: set the number of failed attempts that must occur during the `fail_timeout` period for the endpoint to be marked unavailable
-- `disable_duration` : the duration of the unhealthy endpoint will not be choosed to connect(in seconds).
+- `disable_duration`: the time for which the unhealthy endpoint won't be choosed to connect(in seconds).

-### tips
-- enable the cluster health check by config the `health_check`